 Next time you sign in to Windows 10, English will be set as your default language, and hopefully the BSoD error will be fixed.

-Solution 4 – Uninstall the problematic software
+9. Uninstall the problematic software

 Blue Screen of Death errors are often caused by incompatible software, and in order to fix this error, you need to find and remove the problematic software.

 Bear in mind that Windows 10 comes with its default antivirus, Windows Defender, so even if you remove your antivirus program your PC won’t be completely defenseless.
 If removing the antivirus software fixes the error, we suggest that you reinstall it again, or to switch to a different antivirus solution.

-Solution 5 – Reset Windows 10
+10. Reset Windows 10

 - Select Troubleshoot > Reset this PC > Remove everything.
 Be prepared to insert Windows 10 installation media if you’re asked to.